Po di Sangui

 Po di Sangui (Tree of Blood), is a 1996 Bissau-Guinean–French drama film directed by Flora Gomes and produced by Jean-Pierre Gallepe.
 The film stars Dulceneia Bidjanque in lead role along with Djuco Bodjan, Dadu Cissé, Adama Kouyaté and Edna Evora in supportive roles.

-The film has been shot as an African tale in the forest village of Amanha Lundju.
+The film was shot in the village of Amanha Lundju.
 The film received critical acclaim and won several awards at international film festivals.